sqlfluff/sqlfluff/CONTRIBUTING.md

 ### Pre-Commit Config

-For development convenience we also provide a `.pre-commit-config.yaml` file to allow the user to install a selection of pre-commit hooks via `pre-commit install`.
+For development convenience we also provide a `.pre-commit-config.yaml` file to allow the user to install a selection of pre-commit hooks via `tox -e pre-commit -- install`.
 These hooks can help the user identify and fix potential linting/typing violations prior to committing their code and therefore reduce having to deal with these sort of issues during code review.

 ### Documentation Website